-In the case of mortality, since the System's size is so small, no credible experience could be established for mortality.
-In the absence of such experience, mortality rates for active employees were based on the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP 2020 scale.
-Mortality for retirees and beneficiaries was based on the Pub-2010 Public Retirement Plans Mortality Table for General Healthy Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP 2020 scale.
-The Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 115% for males and 115% for females was selected for disabled annuitants, each with full generational projection using the appropriate MP 2020 scale.
+In the case of mortality, since the system's size is so small, no credible experience could be established for mortality.
+In the absence of such experience, mortality rates for active employees were based on the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP2020 scale.
+Mortality for retirees and beneficiaries was based on the Pub-2010 Public Retirement Plans Mortality Table for General Healthy Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP2020 scale.
+The Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 115% for males and 115% for females, each with full generational projection using the appropriate MP2020 scale was selected for disabled annuitants.